-Blood is made up of plasma and other types of cells including PBMCs.
-PBMCs are small white blood cells, varying from 7 to 8 micrometers in length.
+Blood is made up of plasma and various types of blood cells including PBMCs.
+PBMCs are small white blood cells (WBCs), varying from 7 to 8 micrometers in length.
 In the human body, WBCs are the only cells which can be transformed to proliferate.
-These cells originate-from lymphatic tissue which is present in-throughout the body [1].
+LYMPHOCYTES originate-from lymphatic tissue which is present in-throughout the body [1].

 WBCs protect the body from diseases, invasion of foreign bodies, tumors and infections.
-They are used for the immunological studies directed to histocompatibility antigens and cellular immunity; cytotoxicity studies; determining the proportion of T cells to B cells, and for trying to separating helper T cells and Suppressor T cells [1,2].
+They are used for the immunological studies directed to histocompatibility antigens and cellular immunity; cytotoxicity studies; in determining the proportion of T cells to B cells, and in separating helper T cells and Suppressor T cells [1,2].